 Below is a slide show of Baroque Art featuring works by the master artist Carravaggio.

 Sculptures in Both the Renaissance and Baroque Periods

 Below are two examples of the sculpture of 'David'.
 The first is a Renaissance version by Michelangelo.
 This sculpture has a very calm appearance with the attention of the full nude feature of the human body.

 The second sculpture is the Baroque version by Bernini.
 While the attention isn't geared toward the nude, it does bring out the physical appearance of the body.
 Notice the way Bernini portrays 'David' as if he is in motion with a physical expression on his face.
 It is designed to ask the viewer to walk around the entire sculpture for examination.

 Architecture in the Baroque Period

 Baroque architecture was connected to the Counter-Reformation of the Catholic Church with an emphasis on the wealth of the church.
-Architects were encouraged to explore new creations of form using light, shadow and dramatic intensity.
+Architects were encouraged to explore new creations of the form using light, shadow, and dramatic intensity.

 Master Baroque architects included: Bernini, Fontana, Maderno, and Cortano.

 Famous buildings included: the church of Santa Susanna designed by Carlo Moderno.
 It featured dynamic orchestrated columns and pillars along with elaborate and ornamental decorations; The Santa Maria Della Pace was re-designed by Pietro da Cortana; Karlskirche was a church built in Vienna and commissioned by the Holy Roman Catholic Church.
 It was designed by Austrian architect Bernard Fisher von Erlach.